Enable onboard key management for NVE in ONTAP 9.5 and earlier

 -

-If you are using NSE or NVE with an external key management (KMIP) server, you must have deleted the external key manager database.
+If you use NSE or NVE with an external key management (KMIP) server, delete the external key manager database.

 -